Kino to DeMoss-Petrie 138 Kilovolt Transmission Line

 interconnection for several high-voltage transmission lines and natural gas generating resources and an energy storage system.

 TEP will use input from customers, stakeholders and other members of the public to identify potential alternative transmission line routes within the study area.
 Members of the community will have additional opportunities to comment on these potential alternative routes in the future.

 The Kino to DeMoss-Petrie line will cross private property and utilize road right of way within the City of Tucson.
-Interconnecting the Kino Substation and planned UA North Substation to the existing DeMoss-Petrie Substation will strengthen reliability by adding redundancy, allowing TEP to deliver energy from more than one direction.
+Interconnecting the Kino Substation and planned Vine Substation to the existing DeMoss-Petrie Substation will strengthen reliability by adding redundancy, allowing TEP to deliver energy from more than one direction.

 TEP would build the line with self-weathering steel monopoles that stand between 75-110 feet tall.
 Taller structures may be required at major road or line crossings.